Unit Averaging for Heterogeneous Panels: Theory

 The following two theorems establish the properties of our LA-MSE estimators and the associated minimum MSE weights \eqref{equation:fixedNweights} and \eqref{equation:largeNweights}.
-The theorem also characterizes the asymptotic distribution of the minimum MSE unit averaging estimator $\hat{\mu}(\hat{\bw}^{\bar{N}})$ in this regime.
-First, we state a result for the fixed-$N$ regime.
-Recall that $\Delta^{\bar{N}} = \curl{\bw\in \R^{\bar{N}}: \sum_{i=1}^{\bar{N}} w_i=1, w_i\geq 0, i=1,\dots, \bar{N} }$. \begin{thm}[Fixed-$N$ Minimum MSE Unit Averaging] Let assumptions \ref{asm:local}-\ref{asm:focus} hold.
+The theorem also characterizes the asymptotic distribution of the minimum MSE unit averaging estimators.
+First, we state a result for the fixed-$N$ estimator.
+Recall that $\Delta^{\bar{N}} = \curl{\bw\in \R^{\bar{N}}: \sum_{i=1}^{\bar{N}} w_i=1, w_i\geq 0, i=1,\dots, \bar{N} }$. \begin{thm}[Fixed-$N$ Minimum MSE Unit Averaging] Let assumptions \ref{asm:local}-\ref{asm:focus} hold and $\bar{N}<\infty$ be a fixed positive integer.

 \begin{enumerate}[label=(\roman*), noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt]